-I have been involved in medical education since 1992, and have held various faculty and administrative positions at three medical schools prior to arriving at Carilion Clinic in July 2013.
-I have worked in all three levels of physician training (UME, GME, CME) as an educational specialist.
-My teaching experiences with health professions learners have focused on the general areas of bioethics, health systems, social and cultural aspects of medicine and educational assessment.
-I have been the principal investigator on several education-related grants, and have also done major fund development work.
-My research interests include faculty and curriculum development, educational assessment, spirituality and medicine, bioethics and clinical education in rehabilitation.
-A current focus of my research is medical professionalism and the learning environment.
+Dr. Musick’s teaching experiences with health professions learners have focused on the general areas of bioethics, health systems, social and behavioral aspects of medicine and spirituality and medicine.
+He has been the principal investigator on several education-related grants, and has also done major fund development work.
+His research interests include faculty and curriculum development, educational assessment, medical professionalism, and the interface between education and patient outcomes.

 Mariah Rudd, B.S., Education & Faculty Development Manager

 Mariah entered the world of medical education fresh after graduating with a bachelor’s degree from North Carolina State University.
 Her journey began with a position as Innovation Project Manager in the Duke University Health System Office of Graduate Medical Education.
 In this role she worked to support the successful development, implementation, and evaluation of innovative educational research projects aimed at enhancing resident training and the quality of GME programs.
 Additionally, she played an integral role in the promotion of education research and scholarship.
 During her time at Duke she also completed the AAMC Group on Educational Affairs (GEA) Certificate of Medical Education Research (MERC) to further her medical education skill set.

 Christie Wills, Manager of Physician Leadership Development & Professional Wellbeing